jasonsikes/QLogo/README.md

 Returns a list of all the fonts available on your system.

+`TIME`:

+This is mostly for debugging and my own curiosity. `TIME` will take one parameter, a list, which it will execute.
+A timer will start when the list is executed and then stop when the list is finished.
+The total running time of the list will be printed.
+The output will be whatever the list outputs.

+`MARK`:

+This is for debugging memory management. `MARK` will take one parameter, set a flag on it, and output that parameter.
+At the moment it is marked, a debugging message will be printed out.
+Later, if/when the item is deleted, another debugging message will be printed.

 `CURSORINSERT`:

 Sets cursor to insert mode in QLogo.
 This is the default.